You don’t need a lot of money to have a great home gym! Build Your Home Gym for Less Than $100 with these workout equipment ideas and deals!

 Build Your Home Gym For Less Than $100

-My favorite things about resistance bands is that they are light so they travel well!
+- My favorite thing about resistance bands is that they are light so they travel well!
 You can throw them in your checked or carry on bag and still workout while traveling.
 They are perfect for targeting specific muscle groups.
 You can complete an entire total body workout using just a resistance band, but I like to incorporate them with other tools for a full muscle burn.
-This particular model comes with ankle straps and an anchor which are very useful, especially for leg work (we have quite a few listed in our at home workout plans!).
+This particular model comes with ankle straps and an anchor which are very useful, especially for leg work (we have quite a few listed in our at-home workout plans!).

 Have some extra cash?